Calcium is billed as the bone-building nutrient. But some experts argue that we should pay more attention to exercise and vitamin D.

 Starting on your 51st birthday, current government guidelines say you're supposed to consume 1,200 milligrams (mg) of calcium daily.
 At about that age, both men and women begin to experience osteoporosis, a decline in the density of bones that makes them weaker and more likely to break.
 In essence, your bone becomes more porous, and calcium supposedly fills in the holes.

-But calcium is currently at the center of one of nutrition's most contentious debates.
+But the amount of calcium adults need continues to be debated.
 The critics say there's little evidence that high intake has more than a marginal effect on bone density and fracture prevention.
-They say exercise and vitamin D are neglected and more important for bone health.
-They also argue that dairy foods are a bad overall influence on many people's diets because of the saturated fat, calories, and other factors.
-Professor Walter Willett, chair of the nutrition department at the Harvard School of Public Health and a member of the Health Letter's editorial board, is one of the leading lights in the critical camp.
+They say exercise and vitamin D are not promoted enough and are more important for bone health.
+They also argue that over consumption of dairy foods are a bad overall influence on many people's diets because of the saturated fat, calories, and other factors.
+Professor Walter Willett, chair of the nutrition department at the Harvard School of Public Health, is one of the leading lights in the critical camp.

 Naturally, the proponents see the evidence quite differently — and they set the government recommendations, so they're hardly a fringe group.
 They say dozens of studies have shown that high calcium intake builds up bone and prevents fractures.
 And they cite calcium's other possible benefits, such as modest protection against colon cancer.